Samuel1698/PinkWug.live/README.md

   - [ ] Filter by dates and titles
 - [ ] View
   - [ ] Author Comments
+  - [ ] Fix Patreon logo not displaying properly on small screens

 ### e-commerce
 - [ ] costumers